loword/merge2pdf/README.md

 </tr>
 <tr>
 	<td><tt>-An</tt>, e.g. <tt>-A3</tt>, <tt>-A4</tt>, <tt>-A5</tt>, ...</td>
 	<td>Scale the image down to fit the given page size (A3, A4, ...).
-Also auto-rotation is applied, i.e. if image width is bigger than height, page orientation is set to landscape.</td>
+If this options is provided, then `-dpi` is implicitly enabled.
+Also auto-rotation is applied, i.e. if image width is bigger than height and the image does not fit the portrait-oriented page, page orientation is set to landscape and then the image is scaled down (if necessary).</td>
 </tr>
 </table>